kawu/nerf/README.md

 Nerf is a statistical named entity recognition (NER) tool based on linear-chain conditional random fields (CRFs).
-It has been adapted to recognize tree-like structures of NEs (i.e., with recursively embedded NEs) by using the joined label tagging method which -- for a particular sentence -- works as follows:
+It has been designed to recognize tree-like structures of NEs (i.e., with recursively embedded NEs) by using the joined label tagging method which -- for a particular sentence -- works as follows: